 PZ Online Courses

-Why choose an online course with Project Zero?
+Why choose professional development with Project Zero?
 Our research-based online courses engage teams of educators to learn, reflect, share, and test in their own context.
-Experienced PZ instructors and coaches support both individual team learning and collaborative learning across teams in a mostly-asynchronous format designed for busy educators in all time zones.
+Experienced PZ instructors and coaches support both individual and team learning in a mostly-asynchronous format designed for busy educators in all time zones.
 Throughout the year, you can choose from either an in-depth (12 weeks) or mini (4 weeks) course that will:

 DEEPEN YOUR UNDERSTANDING.